ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-27-chaos-software-project-management.md

 I felt embarrassed, because we had put off the release date 3 times.
 The developers told me that we changed the requirements too frequently.

-I recognized the problem when I joined one of the developers’ meetings.
+I recognized the problem when I joined one of the developers' meetings.
 After each small change request they started reworking the system architecture.
 Otherwise, they would have to make quick and dirty solutions.
 Quick product changes would not allow us to accomplish even the first version.
 I treat this problem as my first project management failure.
 Frequently changing requirements are like a ship in a storm.

 <div class="wp-caption aligncenter" id="attachment_2082" style="width: 612px">[![Chaos in requirements for a software project is like a storm for a ship.](/static/img/2017/03/2017-03_04-Robert_Salmon_-_Ship_in_Storm-1024x729.jpg)](/static/img/2017/03/2017-03_04-Robert_Salmon_-_Ship_in_Storm.jpg)A software project in chaotic requirements is like a ship in a storm.
 Robert Salmon – “Ship in Storm”.